enkidevs/curriculum/git/essentials/commits/what-is-stored-in-a-commit.md

 ## Revision

-The usual commit object contains a hash-code, author’s name and email, date and ??? .
+The usual commit object contains a hash-code, author's name and email, date and ??? .

 - description
 - SHA-1